apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `SHOW TBLPROPERTIES` on a temporary view will cause `AnalysisException`.
 In Spark version 2.4 and earlier, it returned an empty result.

+  - Since Spark 3.0, `SHOW TBLPROPERTIES` will cause `AnalysisException` if the table does not exist.
+In Spark version 2.4 and earlier, it caused `NoSuchTableException`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was